 Moreover, the main reason that sparklers expire is due to moisture problems.
 Water is the death of all type of fireworks and should be avoided at all costs.
 It is very important to store your unused sparklers properly to keep them cool and dry.
 If you store them correctly, your sparklers will never expire before you get around to using them.

 So, How Long Do Sparklers Last Before They Expire?

 Imagining you have all the right storage practices and no other environmental factors play a role, you can expect to get twenty to thirty years before your sparklers expire.
+This estimate goes down if you are storing long sparklers because of the added surface area.
 Though they can theoretically last much longer, there is only so much you can do to preserve them.
 Eventually, they are going to dry out too much and crumble, or natural humidity will eventually saturate them to an unusable state.
 However, with the proper care and storage, they can last for decades.
 Honestly, if you haven’t used them in twenty years or more, it’s probably time to toss them in the trash.

 Things You Should Do an What to Avoid

 As mentioned, storing them in a cool, dark, place is vital to maximizing their shelf life.
 The more you can control the environment, the better it is going to turn out.
 If you can keep it at around 35% relative humidity at all times, that is going to keep them dry enough to work properly yet moist enough not to dry out.
 This balance is vital if you want them to last for several years.